oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.1.11 CWE <a id='cwe'></a>

-It MUST be tested that given CWE exists and is valid in the version provided.
+For each CWE it MUST be tested that the given CWE exists and is valid in the version provided.
 Any `id` that refers to a CWE Category or View MUST fail the test.

 The relevant path for this test is: